 January 20, 2026

 I catch glimpses of this when I'm with the people I love.
 Not envy, exactly.
 More like curiosity sharpened into an ache.
 How do they move through the world without this specific knot?
 How do they handle rejection so casually, like it never bothered them?

 Maybe they're asking the same thing about me.
 That's the cruel joke.
-We all look at each other's exteriors like they're final drafts.
+We look at each other as if they're exactly who they want to be.

 I don't know what it feels like to be someone else.
 But then again, no one does.
-Not fully.
 Not even the people we're trying to imagine.

+January 20, 2026